Farid-Efrei/projet-web-messenger-m1/README.md

 }
 ```

-This skeleton is a starting point for the project.
-Extend it by adding authentication, persistence, real-time subscriptions and a frontend client.
+This skeleton can be extended with real databases, authentication strategies or real-time subscriptions.